thesaigoneer/atomic-saigon/README.md

 - 2nd of April 2024:        - atomic-kde-saigon

+- 4th of May 2024:          - vauxite-saigon

-- 4th of May 2024:          - vauxite-saigon * (currently active)
+- 14th of May 2024:         - atomic-kde-saigon * (currently active)

--  From the start of May I am running Herbstluftwm, on top of Vauxite (Xfce desktop).
-From the login screen both sessions are available, so you can pick your poison.
+- I've been spending some time in other KDE spins, but none beats mine for functionality, except for MicroOS Kalpa ;-)

 ## Idea

 In 2022 I already made a number of adapted images, but that got shelved and discontinued by me after some time.